Star Wars: Kenobi

 While the story is set before Obi-Wan learns the truth about Anakin, there are some moments folks have long wondered about that the story takes a stab at: how his real surname got into circulation is a big one.
 There's also a nod to a possible explanation for how much he aged during his stay on Tatooine, although the door is left open for alternative reasons.

 As mentioned above, Kenobi was announced at New York Comic Con with an accompanying promotional image by Chris Scalf.
 (It was just a few weeks before the Disney purchase of Lucasfilm was announced.)
 I finished the book early in 2013 and moved immediately from Kenobi to writing my own Overdraft: The Orion Offensive, but I continued to work on proofreading and promotions throughout the year.
 The cover, by Chris McGrath, was released in May.
-(An alternate McGrath cover, not selected, appears here.)
+(An alternate McGrath cover, not selected, appears here and later became the cover for the Brazilian edition.)

 When I attended San Diego Comic-Con in 2013 to promote the book, Del Rey revealed a cool promo item for the volume: sound-making keychains mimicking the Settler's Call in the book.
 Leland Chee at Lucasfilm obtained the original sound clip from before the Special Edition of Obi-Wan's krayt dragon call; it was used in the keychains, which came in both white-and-orange and blue-and-white.
 We could barely hear them in the convention center, but they certainly made a lot of noise in the San Diego airport!